Bio-Prime/documentation/docs/index.md

 New users and their assigned roles are created by the Administrator.
 Users are then notified by e-mail about their access grant.
 Personal or work e-mail can be used as the username and the password should be set by the users themselves.

-If the password has been forgotten or the e-mail changed, the Administrator can permit the option of creating a new password, change the role of the user or delete and add them with a new e-mail.
+If the password has been forgotten, the Administrator can permit the option of creating a new password, change the role of the user or delete and add them with a new e-mail.

 ## Access to Primer Data Library